platima/Ad-Shield_Fix/README.md

 ## 💾 Installation
 ### Automatic Installation
-1. Install the [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) extension for Chrome
+1. Install the [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) extension for Chrome if you have not already
+2. Enable [Developer Mode](https://www.tampermonkey.net/faq.php#Q209) in TamperMonkey.
+This is required for userscripts with Chromium Manifest V3 updates
-2. Click [here](https://github.com/platima/slashdot-ad-fix/raw/main/slashdot-ad-fix.user.js) to install the script (TamperMonkey will automatically detect and prompt you to install it)
+3. Click [here](https://github.com/platima/slashdot-ad-fix/raw/main/slashdot-ad-fix.user.js) to install the script (TamperMonkey will automatically detect and prompt you to install it)
-3. Click "Install" in the TamperMonkey prompt
+4. Click "Install" in the TamperMonkey prompt

 ### Manual Installation
 1. Open TamperMonkey in Chrome